 The first thing to know about London’s Eastern Indian restaurants is that… there are not many.
 The second, that ‘Eastern Indian’ should not be confused with ‘East Indian’, which is a Catholic community little known outside Mumbai.
 Eastern India, for the purposes of this map, is Western Bengal, specifically Kolkata (formerly Calcutta); the other regional cuisines of West Bengal, and indeed other states in Eastern India, are not currently found in London.

-The city is best represented here by a clutch of Desi-Chinese restaurants, borne out of the assimilation of Hakka Chinese cuisine into the traditions of West Bengal.
+The city is best represented in London by a clutch of Desi-Chinese restaurants, borne out of the assimilation of Hakka Chinese cuisine into the traditions of West Bengal.
 This tangra cuisine, is the most prominent expression of Kolkatan culinary identity in the city, with Chourangi offering the potential of something genuinely new to the city, at least since the closure of Calcutta Notebook; Little Kolkata also opened in Covent Garden last year, evolving from a popular supper club.